Phundamentals/Phundamentals/README.md

 cycles to and fro, and mistakes in translations are rather costly.
 Clients reveal their wishes, while developers wage war.

 That is what we are, my friend: warriors, without a doubt.
-I've seen it.
 We are.
-Trust me.
+Trust me, I've seen it.

 ---